sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse-pro/immerse-pro-regrade.md

 ![regrade showoff](../images/regrade_main.png)

-ReGrade is a color-correction suite designed to be feature-packed enough to be close to commercial tools.
+iMMERSE Pro: ReGrade is a color-correction suite designed to be feature-packed enough to be close to commercial tools.
 With all of its available options, it has the power to bring the usability and versatility of even commercial-level tools to games.
 Effectively removing the step of toggling between a color-correction software and the game to finish editing, making it all real-time and hassle-free.

 While there is no correct values and usage of this shader, people familiarized with Photography, color theory and related areas will make the best usage.
 However, even people with no experience can get great results by looking at the changes made being shown instantly.